Local Learning Matters: Rethinking Data Heterogeneity in Federated Learning: Conclusion and Discussion

 \section{Conclusion and Discussion}

 In this work, we study the data heterogeneity challenge of FL from a simple yet unique perspective of local learning generality.
 To this end, we present a thorough study of various methods in FL settings, and further propose \method, which achieves competitive SOTA accuracy with excellent resource efficiency.
 One limitation of our study is that we only focused on image tasks and models for the experiments.
 Natural language processing applications of FL are also a common setting, and therefore could be explored in future work.
 Nonetheless, we note that \method~can easily be applied to language applications, as it operates in the feature space and does not have a fundamental reliance on the input type.
-On the other hand, GradAug is primarily designed for vision data, employing a random transformation (e.g. resolution scaling) and applying it to the input of sub-networks.
+On the other hand, GradAug is primarily designed for vision data, employing a random transformation and applying it to the input of sub-networks.

 While no one presented regularization method is perfect in all respects, we emphasis that local learning is extremely important in federated settings.
 Furthermore, methods that particularly focus on promoting learning generality inherently improve global FL aggregation and optimization to a surprising degree.
 By introducing methods like GradAug in FL, we propose a rethinking of federated optimization and how to tackle its challenges.
-As a step further in this direction, FedAlign provides strong improvement over classic baselines and state-of-the-art FL methods while addressing the local computational restraints of an FL system.
-We hope this work motivates a rethinking of the data heterogeneity problem, and inspires a new direction in FL algorithm development. { }
+As a step further in this direction, FedAlign provides strong improvement over classic baselines and state-of-the-art FL methods while addressing the local computational restraints of an FL system.\\ \textbf{Acknowledgement:} This work is supported by the NSF/Intel Partnership on MLWiNS under Grant No. 2003198.